teamore/docker-apache-php-symfony/README.md

 Save the settings.

 Don't forget to make PHPStorm listen to debug sessions by clicking on the little phone in the top right of PHPStorm.

+# Troubleshoot
+If composer install fails to complete with an 137 exit code, stop the container and re-run ``docker compose up``.
+If the problem recurs, try to increase the memory limit via the docker preferences (under Resources/memory).
+Once composer install was successfully completed, you can lower the memory limit back to its original setting (usually 2GB).